gchure/phd/src/chapter_06/section_05_methods.md

 on the image.
 The `xy` coordinates of the click as well as the assigned value were saved as an `.xml` file for that position.

-&nbsp; &nbsp; &nbsp; &nbsp;The connection between the segmented cells and their corresponding manual markers was automated.
+The connection between the segmented cells and their corresponding manual markers was automated.
 As the manual markings were made on the first phase contrast image after the osmotic shock, small shifts in the positions of the cell made one-to-one mapping with the segmentation